bobbydurrett/PythonDBAGraphs/README.md

 # PythonDBAGraphs

-This is a python program that will generate graphs of various metrics that are helpful for Oracle database performance tuning.
+This is a Python program that displays graphs that are helpful for Oracle database performance tuning.

 Right now it includes 3 graphs: